H-Genie/react-easy-design/README.md

 ### DarkMode

-easy mode
+simply mode

-- Put the necessary node inside the <DarkMode> component.
+- Put the necessary node inside the &lt;DarkMode&gt; component.
-- <DarkModeButton> appears in the bottom right corner of the screen, and you can control the theme with it.
+- &lt;DarkModeButton&gt; appears in the bottom right corner of the screen, and you can control the theme with it.

 ```js
 <DarkMode>